wangjiangshan0725/RF-Solver-Edit/README.md

 ### RF-Solver
 <p>
 <img src="assets/repo_figures/Picture2.jpg" width="1080px"/>
-We derive the exact fomulation of the solution for Rectified Flow ODE.
+We derive the exact formulation of the solution for Rectified Flow ODE.
 The non-linear part in this solution is processed by Taylor Expansion.
 Through higher order expansion, the approximation error in the solution is significantly reduced, thus achieving impressive performance on both text-to-image sampling and image/video inversion.
 </p>

 ### RF-Edit